--Do I need to Edit a users Access rights?--

 Standard permissions are already granted by your status in the system as either Employee, Manager or Administrator.
 This should allow users to action anything they need based on their status, such as request or approve holidays, view team members etc.

-Edit access rights to provide a user with additional access if they need to, such as Payroll having access to Salaries, or receptionist having access to view and edit contact details.
+Edit access rights is to provide a user with additional access if they need to, such as Payroll having access to Salaries, or receptionist having access to view and edit contact details.
 You would edit access rights to allow users to view and manage certain aspects as an administrator, without having full admin access to the whole system.

 To learn what access users have by default, please see: https://help.peoplehr.com/general-information/people-access-table